CROSP/accordion-categories/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Accordion Categories is a Wordpress widget that allows you to display categories in hierachical order
+Accordion Categories is a Wordpress widget that allows you to display categories in the hierachical order

 == Description ==